rcqx/psychrometrics/1_psychrometrics/11_psychrometrics.md

 ity ratio (Ws)

 * Absolute pressure (saturation pressure)  **(Pws)**
-* Specific volume
-* Specific enthalpy
-* Specific entropy
+* vapor pressure (ps) can be used in equations in place of pws with very little error: ps=XwsP

 ![image info](./static/table_3.png)

 ## 1.5 Humidity parameters
 **Basic parameters**
-* Humidity ratio (or mixing ratio)
+* Humidity ratio (or mixing ratio): Ratio of the mass of water vapor to the mass of dry air
-* Specific humidity
+* Specific humidity: Ratio of the mass of water vapor to total mass of moist air sample
-* Absolute humidity
+* Absolute humidity (water vapor density): Ratio of the mass of water vapor to total volume sample
-* Density
+* Density: (of a moist air mixture) is the ratio of total mass to total volume

 **Humidity parameters involving saturation** (moist air saturation)
-* Saturation humidity ratio
+* Saturation humidity ratio: Humidity ratio of moist air saturated to water at a same temperature and pressure
-* Relative humidity
-* Dew-point temperature
-* Thermodynamic wet-bulb temperature
+* Relative humidity: Ratio of water vapor partial pressure in moist air at dew-point pressure and temperature to the reference saturation water vapor partial pressure ar dry-bulb pressure and temperature.
+* Dew-point temperature: Temperature of moist air saturated at pressure, with same humidity ratio W as that of the given sample of moist air.
+* Thermodynamic wet-bulb temperature: Temperature at which water, by evaporating into moist air at dry-bulb temperature and humidity ratio, can bring air to saturation adiabatically at the same temperture while total pressure is constant.